Dofgal/Dofgal/README.md

 ### Hi there 👋

-- 🏫 A first-year graduate at Shanghai Jiao Tong University
+- 🏫 A second-year graduate at Shanghai Jiao Tong University
 - 📬 Can be reached by Zegfoss@outlook.com

 <a href="https://github.com/Dofgal">